saurabhg008/katacoda-scenarios/TestLinux/step4.md

-Create a user named "Sangeeta"
+Create a user named "sangeeta"